MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-service-applications-to-sharepoint-2013.md

 The following procedures start the service instances.

- **To start service application instances from Central Administration**
+ **To start service application instances from Central Administration:**

 1. Start the SharePoint Central Administration website.